Nicholas282787728/CbLab/chapter1/step-3-choose-data-to-restore/34-restore-a-disk-image-or-network-share/342-specify-the-restore-destination/3423-restore-as-an-amazon-ec2-instance-elastic-block-store-volume-or-machine-image/31232-restore-to-an-amazon-machine-image-ami.md

 _**\[Please make sure that the specified account has all required permissions.\]**_

-_**\[Are the following settings required?\]**_

 After selecting an account, specify the main settings of a target instance:

-* **Region
+* **Region**
-  **Amazon EC2 is hosted in multiple locations world-wide that are composed of _regions_ and _Availability Zones_.
+  Amazon EC2 is hosted in multiple locations world-wide that are composed of _regions_ and _Availability Zones_.
 Each region is a separate geographic area encompassing multiple, isolated locations known as Availability Zones.
 Amazon EC2 provides you the ability to place resources, such as instances, and data in multiple locations.
 Resources are not replicated across regions unless you do so specifically.

 > Note that there is a charge for data transfer between regions.
 >